Why Prototypes Collapse: Diagnosing and Preventing Partial Collapse in Prototypical Self-Supervised Learning: Understanding Partial Prototype Collapse

 \begin{definition}[Partial prototype collapse] Consider the set $C = \{c_k : k=1, \dots,K\}$ of $K$ prototype vectors, $c_k$ such that $\Vert c_k \Vert = 1$.
 A \emph{partial prototype collapse} (of degree $M$ and $\epsilon$ distance) is said to have occurred if there exists a set of $M$ disjoint partitions of prototype vectors $V_m \subset C$, $m = 1, \dots, M$, and $M$ representative prototype vectors $v_m \in V_m$, such that for all $m = 1, \dots, M$, $1-v_m^{\mathsf{T}}c_j < \epsilon$, for all $c_j \in V_m$.
 The set of $M$ \emph{unique prototypes} is defined as $U = \{v_m \}_{m=1}^M$. \end{definition}

 Applying this definition, they further showed that the DINO-family of methods retained only about 2\%--40\% of their initially initialized prototypes as unique, thereby, revealing a substantial redundancy in the learned representations.
-To alleviate this issue, they proposed applying KoLeo regularization \citep{beirlant1997nonparametric, delattre2017kozachenko, sablayrolles_spreading_vectors} directly to the prototypes, effectively introducing a diversity-enforcing auxiliary term into the objective.
+To alleviate this issue, they proposed applying KoLeo regularization \citep{beirlant1997nonparametric, delattre2017kozachenko, sablayrolles_spreading_vectors} directly to the prototypes.
+Specifically, they added a KoLeo-Prototype (KP) loss term, $\mathcal{L}_{\text{KP}}(C) = -\frac{1}{K}\sum_{k=1}^K \log(d_k)$, where $d_k = \min_{i \neq k} \lVert c_k - c_i \rVert$, as an auxiliary term to encourage prototype diversity.
 While this helped reduce collapse, \textit{it did not fully solve the problem}.
-Their approach also introduces a new hyperparameter, creating a delicate trade-off: insufficient regularization limits diversity, whereas excessive regularization impair encoder learning.
+Their approach also introduced a new hyperparameter $\lambda_{\text{KP}}$, which balances the KP loss with the overall objective, creating a delicate trade-off: insufficient regularization limits diversity, whereas excessive regularization can impair encoder learning.

 While the work of \citet{Govindarajan_2024_BMVC} represented an important first step in \textit{identifying} partial prototype collapse, their analysis did not examine its underlying mechanisms and was limited to methods within the DINO family.
 This opens the door to a broader line of inquiry: \textit{Is partial prototype collapse restricted to the DINO family of methods, and what mechanisms drive this type of collapse?}